-Staff will uphold the whole-school approach to behaviour by teaching and modelling expected behaviour and positive relationships as detailed in the behaviour guidance, so that pupils can see examples of good habits and are confident to ask for help when needed.
+Staff will uphold the whole-school approach to behaviour by teaching and modelling expected behaviour and positive relationships as detailed in the behaviour guidance and through the trust behaviour curriculum, so that pupils can see examples of good habits and are confident to ask for help when needed.

 Staff will challenge pupils to meet the school expectations and maintain the boundaries of acceptable conduct.
-All staff will communicate the school expectations, routines, values and standards both explicitly through teaching behaviour and in every interaction with pupils.
+All staff will communicate the school expectations, routines, values and standards both explicitly through teaching the trust behaviour curriculum and in every interaction with pupils.

 Staff will consider the impact of their own behaviour on the school culture and how they can uphold the school rules and expectations.
-Clear guidance about school expectations of staff conduct at school is detailed in the behaviour guidance.
+Clear guidance about school expectations of staff conduct at school is detailed in the behaviour guidance and through the Initio Teaching and Learning Principles.